PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 10:06:23
+Last updated: 2024-04-13 10:06:58
-Random Quote: Marshall really took a two-flusher on that one! - Ted Mosby
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun